-The applicant is not proposing to provide bicycle lockers, therefore these standards do not apply.
+The applicant is not proposing to provide bicycle lockers; therefore, these standards do not apply.

-Section 806.065: Off-Street Loading Areas; When Required.

-- (a) General applicability.
-Off-street loading shall be provided and maintained as required under this chapter for: - (1) Each proposed new use or activity. - (2) Any change of use or activity, when such change of use or activity results in a greater number of required off- street loading spaces than the previous use or activity. - (3) Any intensification, expansion, or enlargement of a use or activity.
+Section 806.065: Off-Street Loading Areas; When Required. (a) General applicability.
+Off-street loading shall be provided and maintained as required under this chapter for: (1) Each proposed new use or activity.
+(2) Any change of use or activity, when such change of use or activity results in a greater number of required off- street loading spaces than the previous use or activity.
+(3) Any intensification, expansion, or enlargement of a use or activity.

-The attached Site Plan indicates that 2 off-street loading spaces are proposed with the Project.
-One loading space is near the Clubhouse and the other is located in the southern parking area.
-As required, each loading space is 12-ft. wide by 19-ft. deep and will have 12-ft. of vertical clearance, meeting Table 806-11 standards (see Exhibit 4).
+The attached Site Plan indicates that 1 off-street loading space is proposed with the Project.
+As required, the loading space is 12-ft. wide by 19-ft. deep and will have 12-ft. of vertical clearance, meeting Table 806-11 standards (see Exhibit 4).